khengschew/react-debug/README.md

 2. Run `npm run build`
 3. Run `npm start`

+## React DevTool
+You can download the React DevTools [here](https://github.com/facebook/react-devtools).

 ## Bugs
 ### Index.jsx
 - [ ] All components used in file need to be imported